2nd Air Defence Division (Russia)

 The 2nd Air Defense Division is an air defence military formation of the Russian Aerospace Forces.
-It was previously the 54th Air Defence Corps (54-й корпус ПВО), a corps both of the Soviet Air Defence Forces and later the Russian Air Force.
+It was previously the 54th Air Defence Corps (54-й корпус ПВО), a corps both of the Soviet Air Defence Forces and later the Russian Aerospace Forces.

 Formed in 1986, the corps served as part of the 6th Independent Air Defense Army and then the 6th Air and Air Defense Forces Army from 1998.
 It was headquartered near Leningrad and controlled both interceptor and surface-to-air missile units.
 It was reorganized into the 2nd Air Defense Brigade in 2009, the 2nd Aerospace Defense Brigade in 2013, and the 2nd Air Defense Division in 2014.

 History

 Cold War

 The 54th Air Defense Corps was formed in the spring of 1986 after the 18th Air Defense Corps was expanded into the 6th Independent Air Defense Army in a return to the organizational system of the 1960s and 1970s.
 It was headquartered in the village of Khvoyny near Taytsy, the former headquarters of the 18th Corps.
 It included two interceptor fighter aviation regiments: the MiG-31-equipped 180th Guards at Gromovo, and the MiG-23-equipped 177th at Lodeynoye Pole.
 The corps also included five surface-to-air missile-armed anti-aircraft rocket brigades: the 83rd at Zelenogorsk-4, the 82nd at Gostilitsy near Lomonosov, the 84th at Vaganovo, the 86th at Stekelyanny near Ulyanovka (Sablino), and the 204th Guards at Korstovo, Kingiseppsky District.
 Five anti-aircraft rocket regiments were also a part of the corps: the 169th Guards at Kornevo near Vsevolozhsk, the 219th at Pervomayskoye-1, the 341st at Lopukhinka-2 near Gostilitsy, the 555th at Ostrov-2 (Tishino), and the 967th at Tikhvin.
 The 46th Radio-Technical Brigade at Khvoyny provided radar coverage for the corps.

 On 28 May 1987, the forces of the corps were alerted when Mathias Rust's aircraft appeared on Soviet radar.
 The commanders of three battalions from the 204th Brigade reported that they were tracking the aircraft and were ready to launch missiles, but they were not given permission to fire, and Rust slipped through the air defense system.